cognitive-robotics-course/cram_lynxmotion_al5d/cram_lynxmotion_al5d_kinematics/README.md

 #### Action designators

-For all the action designators under this section, the structure used to explain them will be comprised of a name for the motion followed by *the description in italics* and a brief description beneath it.
+For all the action designators under this section, the structure used to explain them will be comprised of a name for the action followed by *the description in italics* and a brief description beneath it.
 All the values are specified either in metres or radians respectively for distances and angles.

 + Picking - *(desig:an action (type picking) (position (\<x\> \<y\> \<z\>)) (orientation \<angle\>)*